gethinode/hinode/content/en/blog/mgallery.md

 {{- end -}}
 ```

-If the shortcode is used in a page bundle page (`index.md` or `_index.md`) the check for `.Page.BundleType` in line 6 will be true.
+If the shortcode is used in a page bundle file, (`index.md` or `_index.md`), the check for `.Page.BundleType` in line 6 will be true.
 It will be false when the shortcode is used on any other page.

 The default state for the `list` parameter is that all images in the bundle resource will be used, this is what happens in line 5.
 When the page is a page bundle and the `list` parameter is defined a search for the files that match the blob as specified in `list` will be performed (line 9) and following that filtered to remove all files that are not images (line 11).